 INVITING CHRONIC PAIN AND ILLNESS TO TEA

-Research has shown that the cultivation of mindfulness practices can have a dramatic effect on the reduction of the experience of pain, yet many of us find that the trauma and/or pain interferes with our mindfulness practice.
+Research has shown that the cultivation of mindfulness practices can have a significant effect on well-being in the presence of pain and illness.
 Informed by the work of Jon Kabat-Zinn, Judith Blackstone, Tara Brach and others, this course will provide tools participants can use to reframe their experience and embrace what is.
+As we get to know the experience of pain or illness more intimately, new avenues for well-being open up.

 Through experiential exercises, meditations, group discussions, community-building and home practice, participants will learn to deepen their awareness of themselves as much more than the pain or illness.